 These trends are likely to last well after Covid-19 is but a memory.

 Similarly, virtual travel experiences (perhaps like this virtual tour of an ancient tomb in Egypt) that were used to attract visitors in the pre-Covid world are seeing a “surge in popularity”, reported the National Geographic.
 “The impact of COVID-19 may allow [virtual reality] to shake off its image of being a gimmick,” the report quoted tourism analyst Ralph Hollister as saying.

 But the jury is out whether a virtual tour can replace a long vacation in your dream destination in the post-Covid world.

-The big question is whether these trends will stay after a Covid-19 vaccine is developed.
+The big question is whether these trends will stay after the pandemic.
 After all, humans are social beings who will want to get back to their gym, park and office watercooler social routines.
 There are also limitations with remote working as evident in the responses Product Hunt’s Ryan Hoover received to a Twitter survey on the subject.
 The topmost concerns include loneliness and a sense of a disconnect from colleagues and teams.
 Tech, after all, cannot solve everything.

 While there is skepticism over the survival of some Covid-generated trends such as remote fitness and even virtual travel, experts are unanimous that the workplace and hygiene related trends prompted by the need to socially distance are here to stay.

 As this piece published in March in the MIT Technology Review says: “We all want things to go back to normal quickly.
 But what most of us have probably not yet realized – yet will soon – is that things won’t go back to normal after a few weeks, or even a few months.
 Some things never will.”